 In my mid twenties, in Jungian analysis, I learned a healthy, creative relationship with the soul.
 On that path of self-discovery I realized that I wanted to be a companion to others as they took the same journey, and so I became a psychotherapist working from a Jungian perspective.

-I have also always been a creative, in love with form and color and using the written word to telegraph beauty and the wisdom of human souls.
+I am a creative person, in love with form and color and with the written word — how it telegraphs beauty, experience, and wisdom.

-Over the years I learned that the real work of healing lies in establishing a dynamic relationship with the Holy.
+These days I know that the real work of healing lies in establishing a dynamic relationship with God.
 This is the most important thing — what we’re created for.
-Each of us comes to our own right relationship with God — a very personal one — using a language that makes sense to us, the stories of the traditions that speak our hearts.
+We think we can take or leave God, that God is somewhere outside us if God exists at all.
+In reality, God is part of the very fabric of our beings, and we get sick if we fail to acknowledge this.
+Each of us comes to our own right relationship with the Holy One — a very personal one — using a language that makes sense to us, the stories of the traditions that speak our hearts.
 I am an Episcopalian, a progressive Christian and a Jungian.
 I love the Christian stories first because I grew up with them and then because they teach me how to be in relationship with the Divine.
 I love sharing them in my art.
 I love the yoke imposed by serving God and my neighbor to bring the Kingdom of God more alive in the world.

-My novel, Loving the Six-toed Jesus was just published and is available here.
+My novel, Loving the Six-toed Jesus is available here.